m-brando/ha-deye-okte-spot/README.md

 D    16:00   fetch   → writes schedule_next.json (delivery_day = D+1)
 ```

-This keeps the *current* day's schedule intact across the 16:00 fetch — the
+This keeps the *current* day's schedule intact across the 16:00 fetch.
+The
 old single-file design used to no-op the whole 16:00–24:00 window because the
 file had been overwritten with tomorrow's prices.